 Don’t use irrelevant or fake information in the summary section as hiring managers easily figure it out.

-Thus highlight your talent by using the summary part of your LinkedIn profile in a proper manner.
-Otherwise, you will definitely miss a great opportunity to grow your career in the right manner.
+Thus highlight your talent by using the summary part of your LinkedIn profile properly.
+Otherwise, you will miss a great opportunity to grow your career in the right manner.

 9. Splitting Your Profile Into Sections